Following

 - Too many plugins may cause website errors.

-2. Not Updating WordPress and Plugins
+2. Not Updating WordPress Version and Plugins

 - Automatic Update Failed_Several Methods to Manually Update WordPress Version

-3. Thinking Your Website is Secure
+3. Thinking Your Website is Very Secure

-your website is scanned daily by bots for vulnerabilities,
+Your website is scanned daily by bots for vulnerabilities,

-you just don't know it.
-Therefore,
+You just don't know it.
+So

 Solution:If funds allow, try to support genuine themes and plugins; if funds are insufficient, consider using other free plugins to replace some functions.